Soylonestar/Flash_Nand_Memory_Management/README.md

 6/19/2025 <br/>
 Alright, I made two things, added main.h which has all the included files, defines source files, and avr/c libraries, as well.
 Saw this, and wanted to implement it.
 So I did.
 Another thing, important thing, it works.
 My input is accepted and reads from device.
 Any location that isn't bad, of course. <br/>

+6/23/2025 <br/>
+I'm trying to start researching on how to format data into the flash nand.
+Which then can be implemented with the sensors and data to be written to it as well <br/>